zulucmd/zulu/powershell_completions.md

-# Generating PowerShell Completions For Your Own cobra.Command
+# Generating PowerShell Completions For Your Own zulu.Command

 Please refer to [Shell Completions](shell_completions.md#powershell-completions) for details.